wzding/SDC_nanodegree/README.md

 - Project 2: Semantic Segmentation (Identifying free space on the road in a video clip)

 #### 3. Functional Safety
+- Project 3: Functional Safety of a Lane Assistance System

 #### 4. System Integration
-- Put your code in a self-driving car
+- Project 4: Programming a Real Self-Driving Car (Put your code in a self-driving car)